 Be sure to bring a fall jacket and sweater.
 Since some days can still be somewhat warmer during the day, you will also want to pack t-shirts and have a flannel you can layer later on.
 If you are particularly temperature-sensitive, bringing a slightly heavier coat might be recommended, especially if you will be heading into higher elevations or north of Tokyo.

-What to wear in Japan in November: Clothing suggestions for women
+What to wear in Tokyo in November: Clothing suggestions for women

 ・Thick knit tops, sweaters, jeans, trench coats, overcoats, thick jackets, down jackets